-The Administration participates in the OPEB Plan of the Commonwealth for retired participants of ERS, which is an unfunded, multi-employer defined benefit other postemployment healthcare benefit plan created under Act No. 95 of 1963.
+The Administration participates in the Other Postemployment Benefit Plan of the Commonwealth of Puerto Rico for retired participants of the ERS, which is an unfunded, defined benefit other postemployment healthcare benefit plan (OPEB).
 The OPEB Plan is administered on a pay-as-you-go basis.
-Accordingly, there are no assets accumulated in a qualifying trust for the OPEB plan that meet the criteria in paragraph 4 of GASB 75, Accounting and Financial Reporting for the Postemployment Benefits Other Than Pensions.
+Accordingly, no assets are accumulated in a qualifying trust that meets the criteria in paragraph 4 of GASB 75, Accounting and Financial Reporting for the Postemployment Benefits Other Than Pensions.